Guest column written by Rick Haggerty

 Citizens Bank Park is in its 12th year of operation and has never hosted the Midsummer Classic.
 Montgomery confirmed that is on purpose.
 While most baseball stadiums that have been constructed since 2000 have already hosted or are in line to host in the next few years, Montgomery said the Phillies “are being a little stubborn” and holding out for the 2026 game.

 If the rest of the local sports scene follows the Phillies’ lead, the 2026 Philadelphia sports calendar can be even more impressive than the 1976 version.
-In 2014, the NFL proved that an outdoor cold-weather Super Bowl could be successful.
-There is no reason for Philadelphia not to have its opportunity to host.
+Will the NFL look to Philadelphia for a patriotic Super Bowl in the nation’s birthplace, or perhaps the NFL Draft?
+Philadelphia should certainly be considered a contender.
 On a worldwide scale, there is speculation that the United States is the favorite to land the 2026 World Cup.
 While games would be held throughout the country, Philadelphia should be at the top of any list of potential host cities.

-With the necessary facilities already in place and with appropriate planning, all of this is possible without incurring the financial calamities that so frequently befall Olympic host cities that spend billions on new facilities that sit empty and useless after the closing ceremony – a fate that Boston has been trying to avoid ever since the U.S. Olympic Committee named it as the nation’s candidate to host the 2024 Summer Games.
+With the necessary facilities already in place and with appropriate planning, all of this is possible without incurring the financial calamities that so frequently befall Olympic host cities that spend billions on new facilities that sit empty and useless after the closing ceremony – a fate that Boston tried to avoid after the U.S. Olympic Committee named it as the nation’s candidate to host the 2024 Summer Games.

 The Founding Fathers knew that the nation’s birthday would always be a cause for celebration – even if they could not conceive what that nation would look like after 250 years.
 Writing to his wife, Abigail, from the Continental Congress in Philadelphia, John Adams thought that the anniversary of independence “ought to be solemnized with pomp, shows, games, sports, guns, bells, bonfires and illuminations, from one end of the continent to the other, from this time forward forever.”